apptainer/singularity-userdocs/endpoint.rst

     $ singularity remote add <remote_name> <remote_uri>

-E.g. if you have an installation of Singularity enterprise hosted at enterprise.example.com:
+For example, if you have an installation of Singularity enterprise hosted at enterprise.example.com:

 .. code-block:: none